telerik/kendo-ui-builder/docs/styles-themes/silver.md

 ---
-title: Preview
+title: Silver Theme
-page_title: Silver Theme Preview - Styling & Themes - Kendo UI Builder
+page_title: Silver Theme - Styling & Themes - Kendo UI Builder
 description: "Use the Silver theme to style your project when working the Kendo UI Builder."
 slug: silvertheme_kuib
 ---